Red Loop Accessories by Gary Crossey

 There was a time (not so very long ago) that business cards held a very active role in business and networking.
 Today, the role of the business card has lessened – while maintaining an efficient way to exchange contact information quickly.

-During the branding process for Irish Guy Productions the color palette was clearly established.
-NO green!
+Early in the design process, a robust and bold color palette for Irish Guy Productions was created, NO green!
 Blue was removed during the early design submissions – as it may be perceived too masculine when paired with “Irish Guy.”

 Creating a business card is that first project that will follow your Business Branding Rules.
 For those businesses or groups who have done the work to define a well-formed Brand Package – then the business card is a time to REJOICE and ENJOY your hard work.
 During the Business Card Graphic Design process look for design discrepancies from misinterpreting the Branding Guidelines.

-Print ad, Poster, and Flyer for the Dining Out for Life event in Asheville.
-The table event was a great success.
-Glad I was able to show my support with the design of the Asheville print ad, and eating (two of the things I seem to do best).
+The print ad, Poster, and Flyer for the Dining Out for Life event in Asheville.
+The Table event was a great success.
+Glad I was able to show my support with the design of the Asheville print ad and eating (two of the things I seem to do best).

 Newspaper Ad - Ran in Mountain Xpress Asheville, and other local publications.
 Recto Rocks!